topasmc/topas-docs/getting-started/history/index.rst

 History
 =======

 TOPAS_ wraps and extends the `Geant4 Simulation Toolkit`_.
-The following table lists the TOPAS versions that introduced a new version of the Geant4 library.
+Geant4 is build directly into TOPAS (that is, the user does not need to themselves install Geant4).
+The following table lists which Geant4 version is built into each TOPAS.

 =============== ========================
 TOPAS version   Geant4 version